-environmental science and sustainability video
+Environmental science and sustainability identifies solutions

 “Over the last century, the world has been transformed.
 The population rose exponentially, standards of living skyrocketed, and technological advances allowed global societies to become increasingly interconnected.
 These changes were fueled by the unprecedented use or pollution of environmental resources such as groundwater, fisheries, soils, forests, the atmosphere, hydrocarbons, and mineral deposits.
 Now in the 21st century, we must find a way for a still-expanding population to live sustainably: to address environmental problems decades in the making as well as those that are newly developing.
 Our environmental science and sustainability curriculum aims to train students in the interconnectedness of environmental problems and provide them the scientific background necessary to solve them.” -Professor of Geology Rhawn Denniston

-Environmental science and sustainability courses
+Environmental science and sustainability course and degree requirements

 As an environmental science and sustainability major, you will take a total of 13 courses including a four-course concentration that contains a capstone.
 You can design your own concentration with the advising assistance of faculty in the program or you can choose from the four prescribed concentrations that align with your interests: